8. Total Addiction: The Lure of Eclipses

 Now you would have to look a very long way to find a person less intellectual than my gran!
 She had only the most basic education, and of anything remotely scientific or intellectual, she was utterly, 100% ignorant.
 I’m using that word in its true meaning of “lacking in knowledge”; I’m not saying she was stupid - just that she never had the education that the next couple of generations took for granted.
 Yet she, and hundreds of similarly not very educated people, did rather more than “walk to the end of the street”; they all got up at stupid o’clock in the morning, and walked up to the hills, to see something magnificent!
 They had read in the papers – in the days before TV, when people actually read newspapers as their primary source of information – that this spectacular event was happening, which they would see only once in their lifetime, and they made the effort.
 In my gran’s case, it must have made some kind of impression, as she remembered it and told me about it, 64 years later!

-On the day of the 1927 eclipse, a cartoon was published in a national paper, showing a mother saying to a little boy, “If you don’t behave, I won’t bring you next time!”
+At the time of the 1927 eclipse, a cartoon was published in Punch magazine, showing a mother saying to a little boy, “If you don’t behave, I won’t bring you next time!”
 Of course, most people appreciated the joke, as they knew perfectly well that there wouldn’t be a “next time” for 72 years.

 After my colleague had made his arrogant “most people don’t care” assertion, I told him the anecdote about my gran – and he still refused to be convinced!
 The conversation then went like this:

 Me: “How many people do you know, who have seen a total eclipse?”